wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/81-telegram-from-new-zealand-high-commission-in-canberra-to-ministry-of-foreign-affairs.md

 ---
+doc_date: '1980-01-22'
+doc_num: 81
+doc_order: 81
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "81 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs"
+title: Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8951
 vol_id: 23
-doc_date: 1980-01-22
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 81 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs

 Canberra, 22 January 1980